Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 LINDSEY GRAHAM: I think that would be the goal. … So if a vacancy did occur … you would see an effort by Republicans, I’m sure, to fill the vacancy. pic.twitter.com/VlfU1jnexo

-But Graham at least gave voice to the idea that a Republican nominee would be unfair to pursue even as voters were speaking.
-Looming over all of that, of course, is his evolution from a top Trump critic to a chief Trump backer — which suggests Graham may evolve on this — as well as his own reelection campaign, which is surprisingly competitive in his red state, according to recent polls.
+Graham has clearly said that a Republican nominee would be unfair to pursue even as voters were speaking -- and even invited people to accuse him of hypocrisy if he went back on it.
+Looming over all of that, of course, is his evolution from a top Trump critic to a chief Trump backer — which suggests Graham may evolve on this as well — as well as his own reelection campaign, which is surprisingly competitive in his red state, according to recent polls.

 Lisa Murkowski